guimard/llng-docker/README.md

 In this example, manager is available on port 81, portal on port 80.
 Configuration is stored in a PostgerSQL database, sessions in a Redis server.
+A crowdsec server is added to filter bad IP addresses.

 ```yaml
 version: "3.4"